robellison/docker-libranms/README.md

-Observium
+librenms
 =========

-Dockerized version of Observium with support for external database, both communitiy and professional editions (via arbritrary svn source), packages to allow native LDAP auth, and easy plugin support by exposing htmldir as a volume.
+Dockerized version of librenms with support for external database, both communitiy and professional editions (via arbritrary svn source), packages to allow native LDAP auth, and easy plugin support by exposing htmldir as a volume.

-At Yelp we use this to provide portability to our NMS.
+At BT plc. we use this to provide portability to our NMS.
 With a flexible image, it's easy to manage 2+ instances with Puppet or [insert way to configure/schedule containers here].
 Good use cases would be instances for corp and prod, managed services and internal, or just a single